dantunesd/clean-code/README.md

     nationality string
 }

-// Imagine reading this method being called...
-Employee, "Name". func (e *Employee) Name() string {
+// What method "Name" is doing?
+Where is the verb? func (e *Employee) Name() string {
     return e.name
 }

-// What "Brazilian" method should do? func (e *Employee) Brazilian() bool {
+// What a "Brazilian" method should do? func (e *Employee) Brazilian() bool {
     return e.nationality == "BRASIL"
 }